Retry RAM Map

 • $81: enables the effect of both $01 and $80 (all midways and checkpoints won't work).

-Note that this is only reset on the title screen, so it's up to you to set it back to $00 when needed.
+Note that this is only reset by Retry at startup, so it's up to you to set it back to $00 when needed.

 coin_backup $1A $01 Internal Keeps track of the last frame's coins value to check if it changed, to only upload the coin counter's sprite digits when necessary.
 Not used if !sprite_status_bar = 0 in settings.asm.